gordalina/cachetool/README.md

 - Maybe you want to see some statistics right from the console
 - And many more...

-Note that, unlike APC and Opcache, the file status cache is per-process rather than stored in shared memory.
+Note that, unlike APCu and Opcache, the file status cache is per-process rather than stored in shared memory.
 This means that running `stat:clear` against PHP-FPM will only affect whichever FPM worker responds to the request, not the whole pool.
 [Julien Pauli has written a post](http://blog.jpauli.tech/2014/06/30/realpath-cache.html) with more details on how the file status cache operates.

 Compatibility
 -------------